Step 1: Project Vision

 The Department for Strategic Planning (DSP) provides methodical materials for individual calls on the intranet and on this site for researchers, including general information with indicators and data about CZU and drafts of annexes for planned projects, etc.

 Before you start creating a specific request, consider consulting a line supervisor and faculty representative of the Project Centre.
 This consultation is more than recommended in the event that the provider requires a financial contribution, and it is mandatory if the provider limits the number of submitted applications per institution (e.g. calls in the de minimis regime or standard public contracts regime).

 Step 5: Partners and project team

-Consider with which colleagues from CULS or external organizations you want to submit the application.
+Consider with which colleagues from CZU or external organizations you want to submit the application.
 A well-assembled team increases the chance for the application to be accepted.
 When assembling your team, be sure to secure the project and financial management.

 Step 6: Well-defined activities and a transparent budget

 A realistic timetable of activities must be based on the knowledge and experience of the researcher team; when creating your budget, consultation with the Project Centre or DSP can be used.